gillian-guide/gillian-guide.github.io/docs/downgrading.en.md

     * If everything works fine, you can also install one of the optional mods listed below (it is not recommended to install both; [FusionFix](/Essential-Modding/FusionFix) is preferred).

 ## ItsClockAndre's Downgrader
 This downgrader is online-based and only downloads what you choose to download.
-It replaces more files than Zolika1351's downgrader, making it harder to restore an installation if you didn't make a backup, but it also makes this downgrader closer to a true retail version.
+It replaces more files than Zolika1351's downgrader, making it harder to restore an installation if you haven't made a backup, but it also makes this downgrader closer to a true retail version.
+This downgrader may also not be as up to date as Zolika1351's.
 This downgrader also has an option to downgrade to 1.0.4.0.

-### Installation
-- Instructions:
+???+ note "Installation"
     * Create an antivirus exclusion for your game folder.
 (Optional, but highly recommended).
     * Go to the [GTAForums page](https://gtaforums.com/topic/976691-gta-iv-downgrader/) and download the latest version.
-    * Extract the archive, run :material-file:`IVDowngrader.exe`.
+    * Extract the archive, run :material-file:`IVDowngrader.exe` with :fontawesome-solid-shield-halved:==admin rights==.
     ??? info "Offline mode"
         You can set up downgrader up for offline use instead.
 Download the files from [here](https://mega.nz/folder/Fn0Q3LhY#_0t1VZQFuQX22lMxRZNB1A) and extract them to the :material-folder:==Downgrader\\Data\\Temp==.
 Run :material-file:`LaunchInOfflineMode.exe` instead.
     * Follow the instructions in the application.
 Be sure to read the warnings at mod selection.
-    * If setting up for GFWL support, make sure to check [this page](../multiplayer/#games-for-windows-live).
+    * If setting up for GFWL support, see [multiplayer](../multiplayer/#games-for-windows-live).
 If not, make sure the `xliveless` mod is enabled.
     !!! info ""
         If you somehow missed this step, download the latest [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases), extract :material-file:`dinput8.dll` to the game folder and rename :material-file:`dinput8.dll` to `xlive.dll`